emberjs/rfcs/text/0000-deprecate-property-lookup-fallback.md

 Ember will render "Hello, Chad".

+To make this deprecation tractable, we will provide a codemod for migrating templates.

 # Motivation

 Currently, the way to access properties on a components class is `{{greeting}}` from a template.
 This works because the component class is one of the objects we resolve against during the evaluation of the expression.